 Source: Carbon Share

-How does the Climate Protection Campaign promote climate dividends?
+How does The Center for Climate Protection promote climate dividends?

 We have attended dozens of hearings, submitted comments, and organized events to educate policy makers about climate dividends.